Child soldiers in Uganda: Origin of child soldiers in Uganda

-The Lord’s Resistance Army is an armed rebel group based in Uganda that has abducted over 67,000 youth and 30,000 children for use as child soldiers and sex slaves since its inception in 1987.
-The Lord’s Resistance Army began as an extension of the Holy Spirit Movement, which was a rebellion against President Musevini’s oppression of the Northern region of Uganda in addition to being a religious sect.
+The Lord's Resistance Army is an armed rebel group based in Uganda that has abducted over 67,000 youth and 30,000 children for use as child soldiers and sex slaves since its inception in 1987.
+The Lord's Resistance Army began as an extension of the Holy Spirit Movement, which was a rebellion against President Museveni's oppression of the Northern region of Uganda in addition to being a religious sect.
 This movement was led by Alice Lakwena, however when Lakwena fled from Uganda after suffering horrifying defeat in battle in November 1987, her cousin Joseph Kony took her place.
-In doing so he changed the name of the group to the Lord’s Resistance Army.
+In doing so he changed the name of the group to the Lord's Resistance Army.
 By May 1988 Kony truly established himself as the new leader of the rebel army which consisted of a force of a thousand seasoned fighters.
 When the LRA began to lose popular support and soldiers, Kony devolved to tactics that have come to characterize the group such as stealing supplies and abducting children in order to have soldiers to fill the ranks.